 MyMagic+: Learn how to pre-plan your visit, minimize lines, and maximize fun by taking advantage of the free program.
 And get this: Guests staying at the resort's hotels get to make FastPass+ reservations up to 60 days in advance of their visit (in contrast, non-hotel visitors can make FastPass+ reservations up to 30 days in advance).

 Note that starting January 1, 2021, the resort stopped issuing complimentary MagicBands.
 They can still be purchased for an additional fee, however.
 The devices can store all of your park info, including park passes, FastPass+ reservations, and your credit card info for easy charging.
 The resort says that some time in 2021, the My Disney Experience app will add functionality that will replicate MagicBand features for smartphones.

 Free ground transportation: Guests staying at Disney World hotels can board complimentary Disney's Magical Express buses at the Orlando Airport that take them directly to their resort.
 And they can avoid the baggage carousel since Disney delivers luggage directly to guests' hotel rooms.
 On the return trip, which is also free, guests can save time at the airport by checking their luggage and getting their boarding passes at their Disney hotel.

-Extra, exclusive time at the theme parks: Disney World hotel guests can jump-start their day by getting into select parks an hour before the general public.
-A lot of ground can be covered when the parks are less crowded.
-Also, parks remain open on certain evenings to resort guests up to three hours after closing to the general public.
+Extra, exclusive time at the theme parks: Disney World hotel guests can jump-start their day by getting into the parks before the general public.

 Dining packages: Hotel guests can add a dining plan to their stay.
 Sometimes (generally during off-peak periods), Disney World offers “free” dining plans for hotel guests.